YaronWittenstein/Yaronwittenstein/content/post/2019-summary/index.md

 <br/>
 <br/>
 ### **Summary**
 That was a very productive year for me.
-The last time I've had such sharp career change around 5 years ago when migrating from working as a .NET developer (Windows and Visual Studio of course) to a Mac user, programming in Ruby using vim.
+The last time I've had such major career change was around 5 years ago when migrating from working as a .NET developer (Windows and Visual Studio of course) to a Mac user, programming in Ruby using vim.

 Learning is a life-long unbounded journey.